freifunk-voreifel/supernode-install/README-gre-tunnel.md

     (ber|dus|fra)_(a|b)

-The tunnel settings are defined in the variable *gre* in the hosts_vars file for each host.
+The tunnel settings are defined in the dict variable *gre* in the hosts_vars file for each host.

+Tunnels are prefixed with *gre_* which can be changed in *group_vars/supernodes.yaml*.